zhuowei/commercialization-public/manufacture/desktop/enable-net-framework-35-by-using-windows-powershell.md

 # Enable .NET Framework 3.5 by using Windows PowerShell

-For a Windows Server® 2012 core installation that is not connected to the Internet, you can use Windows PowerShell to add .NET Framework 3.5 and provide access to the **\\sources\\sxs** folder on the installation media.
+For a Windows Server installation that is not connected to the Internet, you can use Windows PowerShell to add .NET Framework 3.5 and provide access to the **\\sources\\sxs** folder on the installation media.
 The **\\sources\\sxs** folder can be copied to network share (for example, \\\\network\\share\\sxs) to make it easily accessible to multiple computers.
 The target computer account DOMAIN\\SERVERNAME$ must have at least read access to the network share.

 ## <span id="Requirements"></span><span id="requirements"></span><span id="REQUIREMENTS"></span>Requirements

--   Windows Server 2012
+-   Windows Server 2012 or Windows Server 2016

 -   Installation media